Bryan-Az/Adv-Keras-NNs/Part1/README.md

 > Data Augmentation compared: KerasCV (images/video), NLPAug (text), FastAI (tabular data).

-> Hyperparameter tuning via KerasTuner
+> Hyperparameter tuning via KerasTuner in both notebooks

 The A/B modifications in part 1 are tested using the following Tensorflow models: